Geta/geta-optimizely-categories/README.md

 ```

 ## Routing

 Two routes are mapped during initialization.
 One for site categories and one for global categories.
 This means you can create templates for your category content types.
 They are routed in a similar way as normal pages.
 You can set the root segment on the "For This Site" and "For All Sites" category nodes in the Categories tree.

 ![ScreenShot](/docs/for-this-site.jpg)

-Using above example, the URL "/topics/sports/" would be routed to the site category called "Sports".
+Using above example, the URL "/siteassets/topics/sports/" would be routed to the site category called "Sports".
+Similarly you could go to "/globalassets/topics/global-category-1" for the global category "Global category 1".

 ### ICategoryRoutableContent interface

 Implement this on your content type:

     public class ArticleListPage: PageData, ICategoryRoutableContent